 - Extra sugar for sprinkling

-Mix together first five ingredients.
-Pour in cream and stir until the flour mixture is moistened.
+- Mix together first five ingredients.
+Pour in cream and stir with a wooden spoon until the flour mixture is moistened.

-Turn mixture out onto a lightly floured surface and knead gently until a soft dough forms, about 2 minutes.
+- Turn mixture out onto a lightly floured surface and knead gently until a soft dough forms, about 2 minutes.
 Don't overmix the dough.

 - Divide dough into three equal sized balls.